-- A tiled graphic mode would be available starting with NetHack 3.2.0, along with the standard text-mode variation(s).
+- A tiled graphic mode would be available starting with Version 3.2.0, along with the standard text-mode variation(s).

-- Barbarians were known as Fighters until 2.2a.
+- Barbarians were known as Fighters until v2.2a.

-- Ninjas were superseded by Rogues in Version 3.0.
+- Ninjas were superseded by Rogues in v3.0.

-- Elfs were superseded by Rangers in Version 3.3.
+- Elfs were superseded by Rangers in v3.3.

-- Similarly, Earendil and Elwing were quest leaders for male and females elfs respectively.
-They were replaced with Orion in Version 3.3.
+- Similarly, Earendil and Elwing were quest leaders for male and female elves respectively.
+They were replaced with Orion in v3.3.

 - Also, the Goblin King is replaced with Scorpius.

-- Medusas were represented with a 8, but later came to be represented with a green @
+- Medusas were represented with an 8, but later came to be represented with a green @.

-- Giants were represented with a 9, but later came to be represented with a H
+- Giants were represented with a 9, but later came to be represented with an H.

-- Only in version 2.3e can the player encounter the Three Stooges as enemies.
+- Only in v2.3e can the player encounter the Three Stooges as enemies.

-- Osquips and Mad Scientists were in the game from Version 3.0 to Version 3.0.6.
+- Osquips and Mad Scientists were in the game from Versions 3.0 to 3.0.6.

-- NetHack 3.0.0 introduced the Thunderfist, an artifact lucern hammer.
+- v3.0.0 introduced the Thunderfist, an artifact lucern hammer.
 It was swiftly replaced with the Mjollnir.

-- NetHack used to have slices of pizza as items until Version 2.3e.
+- Slices of pizza were items until Version 2.3e.

 - Version 2.3e is the only version to have a badge as an item.

 - Originally, the player had to go to Hell to finish the game.
-However, starting with Version 3.1.0, Hell would be replaced with Gehennom.
+However, starting with v3.1.0, Hell would be replaced with Gehennom.